jeetsons/ethlisbon-hack25/docs/readme.md

   - Next scheduled collection (after 10 trades).
   - Status of FeeCollectHook contract (approved? collecting?).

+---

 ### 8. **Exit/Unwind Confirmation Page**
-- **Purpose:** Let user confirm and execute full unwind of their strategy.
+- **Purpose:** Let user confirm and execute full unwind of their strategy via their Gnosis Pay wallet.
 - **Core elements:**
   - Summary of current position and what will happen on exit.
   - Button: "Exit & Withdraw All"
-  - Transaction progress and final balances returned to Safe.
+  - Transaction progress and final balances returned to Gnosis Pay wallet.

+---

 ### 9. **Error & Troubleshooting Page/Modal**
 - **Purpose:** Display clear errors and next steps.